NyleD/EmojiChat-Backend/README.md

 # EmojiChat-Backend

 Persistent chat application that adds emojies based on the content of the text message, using deep learning.
-Developed Backend, Frontend & NLP API
+<br> Developed Backend, Frontend & NLP API

 ## Demo
 ![](emojichat.gif)